MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/windows/must-change-password.md

 ms.custom: sap:Cannot connect to my VM
 ---

-# Azure virtual machine error: “You must change your password before logging on the first time”
+# Azure virtual machine error: "You must change your password before logging on the first time"

 **Applies to:** :heavy_check_mark: Windows VMs